Soumya-Choudhury/Intent-Based-Lead-Scoring-Tool/README.md

 # Intent-Based-Lead-Scoring-Tool

 A lightweight, real-time, AI-enhanced Streamlit app that simulates lead scoring based on hiring activity and content intent signals.
-Built for the **Caprae Capital AI-Readiness Challenge**.

 ---